Grade (band)

-Grade is a melodic hardcore band from Burlington, Ontario, often credited as pioneers in blending metallic hardcore with the honesty and melody of emo, and - most notably - the alternating screaming/singing style later popularized by bands like Poison the Well and Hawthorne Heights.
+Grade is a hardcore punk band from Burlington, Ontario, often credited as pioneers in blending metallic hardcore with the rawness and emotion of emo, and - most notably - the alternating screaming/singing style later popularized by bands like Taking Back Sunday and Thursday.
 Formed in 1994, Grade found inspiration in the hardcore bands Integrity and Chokehold.
-By 1995, however, they had discovered Indian Summer and Rye Coalition and began developing the sound and style for which they'd become known.
+By 1995, however, they had discovered Indian Summer and Rye Coalition and began developing the sound and style for which they had become known.

 History

-The band performed under the name Incision, with a different bassist, from 1992 to 1993, releasing two demo tapes.
-In 1993 the band briefly broke up but reformed under the name Rebirth.
-After only two shows, Rebirth recruited bassist Matt Jones from the band Sun Still Burns and changed name to Grade in January 1994.
+Four of the members of Grade previously played in the band Incision, with a different bassist, from 1992 to 1993, releasing two demo tapes.
+In late 1993, the band briefly broke up but reformed under the name Rebirth.
+After only two shows, Rebirth recruited bassist Matt Jones (who was then also playing in the band Sun Still Burns) and changed name to Grade in January 1994.
 Grade released their debut three-song demo tape in February 1994 through Workshop Records.

-Though And Such Is Progress would eventually be hailed as a "landmark album," it wasn't until 1997, when Grade released Separate the Magnets and toured with Hot Water Music, that they began to develop a following.
+Though And Such Is Progress would eventually be hailed as a "landmark album," it was not until 1997, when Grade released Separate the Magnets and toured with Hot Water Music, that they began to develop a following.
 During this time, band members collaborated in several side-projects.
-Bishop played in Acrid; Jones played in SeventyEightDays; Bishop and Jones played in The Swarm aka Knee Deep in the Dead; Bishop played in Tomb of the Worm; Taylor and Harris played in Jersey.
+Bishop played in Acrid; Jones played in SeventyEightDays; Bishop and Jones played in The Swarm aka Knee Deep in the Dead; and Bishop played in Tomb of the Worm; Taylor and Harris played in Jersey.

-In 1999, Grade signed with Victory Records and released Under the Radar, the album for which they'd become best-known.
+In 1999, Grade signed with Victory Records and released Under the Radar, the album for which they had become best known.
 Under the Radar spawned two singles, the videos for which received some play on MTV2 in 1999 and 2000.
 In 2000, the band toured Europe and the United Kingdom, meeting up with American melodic hardcore band As Friends Rust for several cross-over shows.

-In 2001, Grade released their fourth and final full-length album, before disbanding approximately one year later.
+In 2001, Grade released their fourth and final full-length album, Headfirst Straight to Hell, before disbanding approximately one year later.
 Jones, Magill, Danner and Casarin all went on to play in To the Lions.

 Since their break-up, Grade have reunited several times, beginning with a 2006 show in Toronto.
 In 2010, they wrote and recorded two new songs for a split 7-inch with Bane.
 In 2013, Grade performed at Pouzza Fest in Montreal.
 In 2014, they toured the northeastern U.S. with Ensign.

 Legacy

-When asked by Noisey in 2014 if he ever felt bitter for a lack of recognition, singer Kyle Bishop stated, "There’s a lot of accolades that people give us for supposedly starting something and I think that’s all bullshit, to be honest with you.
+When asked by Noisey in 2014 if he ever felt bitter for a lack of recognition, singer Kyle Bishop stated, "There's a lot of accolades that people give us for supposedly starting something and I think that's all bullshit, to be honest with you.
 I think that a billion bands were doing similar things before us and after that deserve just as much credit.
 And if we do get some credit from certain people, awesome.
-If we don't, it doesn’t really matter because I really don’t think it’s true anyway."
+If we don't, it doesn't really matter because I really don't think it's true anyway."